hth313/OS4/doc/extensionHandlers.rst

                  .con    0             ; checksum position

-The routine that sends the message does so using ``sendMessage``, which takes the message number and optionally some message specific data in the ``N`` register.
+The routine that sends the message does it using the ``sendMessage`` routine, which takes the message number and optionally some message specific data in the ``N`` register.

-Any called routine can inspect, update or return a value in ``N``.
-Each message defines on its own how ``N`` is used.
+Any called routine can inspect, update or return the value in ``N``.
+Each message type defines on its own how ``N`` is used.
 A message handler can prevent further propagation of the message by popping the return stack.
-If further message propagation is desired, then it should not pop the return stack and also preserve the ``M`` register, as it contains the shell stack traversal state which is needed to properly pass it the next handler.
-In both cases, use ``RTN`` when done, or exit in some message specific way.
+If further message propagation is desired, then it should not pop the return stack and also preserve the ``M`` register as it contains the shell stack traversal state which is needed to properly pass it the next handler.
+In both cases return using a ``RTN`` instruction when done, or exit in some message specific way.

 How many subroutine levels you can use depends on the context in which the message was sent.
 It is recommended to use as few as possible and